The three-fifths compromise is an infamous passage in the United States Constitution.

 In the 1850s, political tension surrounding the institution of slavery began to rise.
-So far, the three-fifths compromise guaranteed that Southern states had the votes they needed to protect the institution.
+So far, the three-fifths compromise guaranteed that southern states had the votes they needed to protect their interests.
 However, their ability to do so forever seemed to be crumbling.

-After Lincoln was elected president in 1860, the political climate changed, and Southern states began to secede from the United States to prevent the seemingly inevitable creep of abolitionism.
+After Abraham Lincoln was elected president in 1860, the political climate changed, and southern states began to secede from the United States to prevent the seemingly inevitable creep of abolitionism.

 The exact factors that led to the Civil War were numerous and complex.
 However, the three-fifths compromise’s most significant contribution was that it served as a short-term fix to a growing long-term problem.

 It was the political equivalent of throwing a rug over an issue and ignoring it.